What is the Early Childhood Development Internship In Africa all about?

 Click here to read more about the project and your time in Cape Town.

 Interns should have some experience in early childhood development or education either as a student or as a practitioner.
 You will be working at a more strategic level helping to develop the curriculum and local staff so you should have completed at least 1 year of study or have practical experience of working in the field.
 You will be supported during your placement by a dedicated mentor and will have the opportunity and be expected to use your own initiative.
 Bring a positive attitude, love of children, and team working skills to make the most out of this placement.
-Interns will need to bring their own laptop to work on materials and your presentation.

 You will be asked to submit a full CV/resume and letter of motivation upon application plus any documentation that will support your application.
 You will be asked to attend a telephone interview to discuss your experience and assess your suitability for this amazing internship.